collinsasia/Mancala/README.md

 Source:

 Devloping and creating my personal Oware/Mancala board was extremely difficult.
 As someone who is fairly new to SE utilized a skills that they already know; Research.
-By researching other examples and guidlines , I was able to at least able to understand the fundamentals.
+By researching other examples and guidlines, applying some to little bits of jquery ultimately I was able to at least able to understand the fundamentals.
 I tried my best to avoid the typical board or outline at least but still needed guidance.
 Below are my helpful sources.

 How to code Mancala: https://github.com/phillippelevidad/mancala-js